-COM 140 Introduction to Intercultural
+COM 140 Introduction to 3 0 Intercultural Communication

-Communicat ion 3 0 0 3

-Prerequisites: Proficiency in Reading

-better in ENG 095 or RED 090 OR minimum
+Prerequisites: Proficiency in Reading - A grade of "C" or better in ENG 095 or RED 090 OR minimum

-Accuplacer score of 80 on Re ading 5

-Corequisites: None -

 This course introduces techniques of cultural research, definitions, functions, characteristics, and impacts of cultural differences in public address.
 Emphasis is placed on how diverse backgrounds influence the communication act and how cultural perceptions and experiences determine how one sends and receives messages.
 Upon completion, students should be able to demonstrate an understanding of the principles and skills needed to become effective in communicating outside one's primary culture.
 This course has been approved to satisfy the Comprehensive Articulation Agreement pre-major and/or elective course requirement.
 This course may meet the SACS communication requirement for AGE, AAS, DIP, or CER programs.